FusionAuth/fusionauth-site/site/_posts/2020-06-03-user-registration-and-sign-in-with-laravel.md

 When you log in, you should see a profile page that looks something like this:

-{% include _image.liquid src="/assets/img/blogs/fusionauth-laravel/profile-user-view.png" alt="The profile page for a Laravel application using FusionAuth." class="img-fluid bottom-cropped" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/fusionauth-laravel/profile-user-view.png" alt="The profile page for a Laravel application using FusionAuth." class="img-fluid" figure=false %}

 ## Logging out
 Finally, you can create a controller and route that will flush a user's session data and call the `FusionAuthClient::logout()` method, logging them out of the application.

-Use the following Artisan command to create a new controller:
+Use the following `Artisan` command to create a new controller:

 ```shell
 php artisan make:controller LogoutUser --invokable